New York Drama Critics' Circle: The New York Times membership history

-New York Drama Critics' Circle Award
+New York Drama Critics' Circle Awards

 The New York Drama Critics' Circle meets twice a year.
-At the end of each theater season, it votes on the annual New York Drama Critics' Circle Awards, the second oldest theater award in the United States (after the Pulitzer Prize).
+At the end of each theater season, it votes on the annual New York Drama Critics' Circle Awards, the second oldest playwriting award in the United States (after the Pulitzer Prize).
 The main award is for Best Play.
-If the winner of that award is American, the Circle then votes on whether to give an award for Best Foreign Play as well; if the Best Play winner is of foreign origin, the Circle may give out an award for Best American Play.
-The awards are later presented in a small ceremony.
-Since 1945, the Circle has also given out awards for Best Musical.
+Since 1945, the Circle has also given out awards for Best Musical; in 2025, it introduced new awards for Best Individual Performance and Best Ensemble Performance.
 Special Citations may also be awarded for actors, companies, or work of special merit.
-The award for Best Play includes a cash prize of $2,500, and a cash award of $1,000 is given to the playwright who receives the award for Best American or Foreign Play.
+The award for Best Play includes a cash prize of $2,500.
+The awards are presented in a private ceremony.

+The New York Drama Critics' Circle Award was conceived as an alternative to the Pulitzer Prize, and was initially limited to works by American playwrights.
+In 1938, the Circle began awarding a second prize, Best Foreign Play, to works of foreign origin.
+In the 1962–63 season, the Circle changed its rules so that the top winner, Best Play, could be of either American or foreign original, with the option for a secondary play award: If the winner of Best Play was of American origin, the Circle considered giving an award for Best Foreign Play as well; if the Best Play winner was of foreign origin, the Circle considered giving an award for Best American Play.
+No such secondary awards were given until 1970, after which they became more common.
+They were formally discontinued in 2025.

 Theatre awards and citation winners

 Best Play

+A missing year in any section below indicates that the award was not given that year.